The Eleventh Hour (Jars of Clay album)

-Overview
+Background and production

 When writing the group's fourth album, Jars of Clay enlisted Dennis Herring, who produced the band's If I Left the Zoo album, to produce, but due to scheduling difficulties, Herring decided to pull out of the project, leading to the band's first attempt at producing by themselves.
 Though not initially intending to produce the album themselves, the group took on this and many other aspects of putting the album together they had not before, such as artwork and even filming Ten:Thirty: The Making of The Eleventh Hour video.

+The band stated that they took the same songwriting approach for "I Need You" as they did with "Love Song For A Savior" from their self-titled debut album.
+However, the music for "I Need You" was actually written during the If I Left the Zoo sessions.

+"Fly" is based on the story of a couple fighting a losing battle against the wife's cancer.
+Specifically, it is about the moment at which her husband "lets her go".
+The unnamed couple were friends or close acquaintances of band members.

+Composition

 The Eleventh Hour is considered a return to Jars of Clay's original sound, though in truth it bore stylistic similarities to all three of the albums preceding it, and continued the trend of favoring poetic lyrics over straightforwardly "Christian" lyrics (with lead single "I Need You" being a notable exception, reflecting a trend toward more direct and simplistic "worship songs" that had become popular in Christian music at around the start of the 21st century).
 The electric guitar was a more notable presence here than on past albums as well.

 The song "Fly" had limited success at mainstream radio, but by this point, Jars of Clay was much less visible in mainstream music than they had been in the mid-nineties.
 The album was recorded in the band's own Sputnik Studio, and they self-produced it in addition to doing all of the photography and artwork on their own, even down to using the programs to design the cover.
 This was the first time that they had produced their own material since the self-titled album.